 Fat and gas in the bowel can sometimes block the ultrasound waves, making diagnosis more difficult.

 The sonographer can perform an ultrasound scan on a newborn by placing the probe on the fontanelle, the soft spot on the top of the skull.

 This can check for abnormalities in the brain, hydrocephalus, and periventricular leukomalacia, a form of white-matter brain injury.

 As the fontanelle grows smaller in time, the quality of the images becomes poorer.

-Obstetric ultrasonography can reveal various aspects of the fetus' health, as well as the mother's.
+Obstetric ultrasonography can reveal various aspects of both fetal and maternal health.
 It can also help doctors assess the progress of the pregnancy.

-A transvaginal scan can provide a clearer picture during early pregnancy, and it may be a better option for obese mothers.
+A transvaginal scan can provide a clearer picture during early pregnancy, and it may be a better option if the mother has obesity.

 Ultrasound and urology

-In a male, the internal sonogram may be inserted into the rectum, in a female it might be inserted into the vagina.
+In a male, the internal sonogram may be inserted into the rectum.
+In a female, it might be inserted into the vagina.

 Ultrasound scans of the pelvic floor can help the doctor determine the extent of, for example, a pelvic prolapse, incontinence, or obstructed defecation.